Wilde-Donald Guerrier

-Wilde-Donald Guerrier (born 31 March 1989) is a Haitian professional footballer who plays as a left winger or left-back for Polish club Hutnik Kraków.
-He has played abroad in Poland, Turkey, Azerbaijan, Cyprus, Lithuania and Germany.
+Wilde-Donald Guerrier (born 31 March 1989) is a Haitian footballer who plays as a left winger or left-back for Polish regional league club Wolni Kłaj.
+Besides Poland, he has played abroad in Turkey, Azerbaijan, Cyprus, Lithuania and Germany.

 Club career

 Haiti

 Guerrier started his career in Haiti for Violette AC.
 After being relegated to the second division, he decided to leave the club for a first division team, which led him to América des Cayes.

 Qarabağ

 On 6 July 2017, Guerrier signed a two-year contract with Azerbaijani club Qarabağ.

 He appeared in all of Qarabağ's six 2017–18 Champions League qualifiers, as they became the first team from Azerbaijan to reach the group stage of the competition.

 On 16 July 2019, Guerrier left Qarabağ.

 Neftçi PFK

 On 5 September 2019, Guerrier signed a one-year contract with Neftçi PFK.
 On 1 June 2020, Neftçi announced that he had left the club after his contract expired.